ericoporto/controlz/README.md

 ![](controlz_demo.gif)

-This code was originally made by Dualnames for Strangeland and I eri0o got my hands on it and wrapped in this function to be easier to repurpose.
+This code was originally made by Dualnames for Strangeland and I eri0o got his permission to open source and wrapped in this function to be easier for consumption.

 ## usage